OpenLightingProject/ja-rule/user_manual/docs/main.md

 Since the OLE software is customizable, the version running on a particular device may have different functionality from what is described here.
-Consult your manufacturer's documentation on the features are enabled on each product.
+Consult your manufacturer's documentation on which features are enabled on each product.

 The examples in this guide are from a